Welcome to the Taxi Times, a newsletter for the taxi trade showing updates on legislation, policy and enforcement.

 Taxis and Private Hire Vehicles (Disabled Persons) Act 2022

 This Act is now in force.
-From 28 June 2022, all taxi and PHV drivers and operators, regardless of whether the vehicles is wheelchair accessible, will be subject to duties under the Equality Act 2010.
+From 28 June 2022, all taxi and PHV drivers and operators, regardless of whether the vehicles are wheelchair accessible, will be subject to duties under the Equality Act 2010.

 See further information on these duties: